mohdajnaas/histogram-dataset/README.md

 # histogram-dataset
-# histogram for the dataset

-# Project Question
 Create a Python script to select only the data from "Swale at Catterick Bridge" location, and find the mean temperature and median dissolved oxygen.
 Also plot a histogram showing the distribution of temperature over the time period of study.